 But the other day I had a morning that made me feel like I was 100 years old!
 I have been told by others that I am pretty savvy for someone my age where computers are concerned.
-I learned a lot from my now deceased husband, my technologically experienced two sons, pure tenacity, problem solving, and plenty of mistakes.
+I learned a lot from my now deceased husband, my technologically experienced two sons, and from my own pure tenacity, problem solving, and plenty of mistakes.
 But this particular morning my brain was not at its best.

 I had to close my old checking and credit card accounts for security reasons due to a fraudulent draft.
 I always had the same account with different numbers but never had to change my User ID and Password at the same time.

 I pride myself on very clever “strong passwords” and some great User IDs, according to my sons and the guide.
 In my efforts to use at least one symbol in the new User ID and in the Password, I came up with some strong, secure replacements for some letters.
 I thought I could remember them from one minute to the next.
 So what was the problem?